WWE SuperCard: King of the Ring

-People's Champion Challenge (discontinued)
+People's Champion Challenge

 In a PCC, players chose one of the two sides available and played to add wins to the superstar's side they chose to earn points.
 PCC matches were just like Wild Mode matches, but here, the player got only three opponents to choose from with wins awarding points that could be earned by defeating the opponent chosen.
 Also, players could earn title matches through card picks earned from PCC matches, which, upon use, doubled the points that could be earned by winning against any of the three opponents, but these cards reset the board of cards available for picking once one such card is found.
 Players earned points to move up in the rankings and, at the end of the event, players were awarded cards on the basis of the winning side and the players' rankings.
-This mode has now been retired.

 On May 21, 2020, WWE SuperCard added a similar event mode as People's Champion Challenge, named Clash of Champions (titled after the pay-per-view of the same name), sharing previous features from People's Champion Challenge such as choosing two different sides, and elements from different events such as Last Man Standing and Giants Unleashed.
 Like most modes, Clash of Champions has a bout system with a free bout every 15 minutes.

+On February 8, 2024, WWE SuperCard brought back People's Champion Challenge with Triple H and The Undertaker being the superstars to choose from.